Faizan-Matrix/Faizan-Matrix/README.md

 </div>
 <p align="justify">
-I am an experienced software engineer with a strong proficiency in Javascript, Python, and Java.
+I am an experienced software engineer with a strong proficiency in C++, Javascript, Python, and Java.
 I have a proven track record of building high-quality software applications, utilizing my expertise in various software development methodologies, such as agile and Scrum.

 In Python, I am skilled in developing web applications using popular frameworks such as Django and Flask.
 I am proficient in data analysis, machine learning, and scientific computing libraries such as NumPy and Pandas.
 I have experience in implementing RESTful APIs, working with databases such as MySQL and PostgreSQL, and deploying applications to cloud platforms such as AWS and Azure.